-Our analysis shows that once the goal is achieved, the payoff difference between the pinned individuals and the unpinned disappears, meaning no more control cost is needed afterwards.
-But if the fairness of the population fails to the target level, the payoffs for the pinned are indeed lower than the rest, which might need to be compensated.
-For the heterogeneously structured population, one convenient option is to pin only one hub; and to reduce the control cost, the control can even be imposed discontinuously, like the on-off control scheme.
+Our analysis shows that once the pinning state is reached, the payoff difference between the pinned individuals and the unpinned is small, meaning no more control cost is needed afterwards.
+But if failed, the payoffs for the pinned are indeed lower than the rest, which might need to be compensated.
+For the heterogeneously structured population, one convenient option is to pin only one hub.
+To further reduce the control cost, the control can even be imposed discontinuously, e.g., a periodic on-off control procedure can achieve the goal.

-Within the paradigm of \emph{Homo economicus}, the behaviors sticky to the high fairness are irrational, which can only be explained by supported by some external support for compensation.
-In our daily lives, however, there are indeed some ``good Samaritans" that their decision-makings are not only economic-driven but also morality- or emotion- driven.
-In these scenarios, the fair behaviors are spontaneous that need no compensation.
-Anyway, in those societies where the fairness level are unsatisfactory, our study indicates that the pinning control might be a feasible option to improve.
+Within the paradigm of \emph{Homo economicus}, the behaviors sticky to the high fairness might be considered irrational, which can only be explained by supported by some external support for compensation.
+In our daily lives, however, there are indeed some ``good Samaritans" that their decision-making is not only rationality-driven but also morality- or emotion-driven.
+In these scenarios, fair behaviors are spontaneous that need no compensation.
+Anyway, in those societies where the fairness level is unsatisfactory, our study indicates that the pinning control might be a feasible option to improve.